ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 and our names will soon be forgotton.
 Days
 will continue to m ive on, and laughter and
 song will lie heard iu the placefin which we
-died, nnd the eyes that mo
+died, nnd the eyes that mourned
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/lu_arbok_ver04%2Fdata%2Fsn82003383%2F00295875045%2F1846042501%2F0487.jp2/pct:81.226296,28.847032,12.420986,12.397260/!600,600/0/default.jpg"/>
 </td>